davidlamt/davidltran.com/src/posts/gatsby-styled-components-delayed-loading/index.md

 After spending an undisclosed amount of time trying various, unsuccessful, "solutions", I finally decided to check the Network tab in the Chrome Develper Tools.

-What I discovered was that the initial page loaded did not contain the styles I applied using Styled Components.
+What I discovered was that the initial page did not load with the styles I applied using Styled Components.
 Within the Network tab, I took a look at the page ("localhost" when testing locally).
 The Preview tab showed the unstyled content and the Response tab was void of the styles I used.

 Okay, so, the styled components were not bundled with the initial load.
 Why?